-- Look for a field and enter some data.
+- Look for a text field on that page and enter some data

-- Find another field and enter some data.
+- Find another text field and enter some different data

 What happens if the intent isn’t obvious?

 Understanding the intent of the test is integral to understanding what the outcome should be.
 This is something the AI simply can’t do on its own.
 Usually, if the test is well-structured, this isn’t a major problem.
-However, there are times when it goes wrong.
-Then it is necessary to manually adjust the test step to force the system to learn the correct outcome.
-This problem is exacerbated when companies use their own in-house terminology.
-This terminology is intimately familiar to the humans on the team, but to an AI it is just confusing.
+However, things can go wrong.
+The wrong page might load, or there may be an unexpected popup.
+Hopefully, the person recording the test will know what to do, but that isn’t always true.
+And this problem is exacerbated when you are dealing with specialist systems where domain knowledge is critical.

 How to add in the missing context?

 One of the hardest problems we faced was how to teach our system about the intent behind your test.
 How could we add more context to tests?
 Our solution is to allow you to provide contextual information when creating tests.
 In Architect, this information is added using verifications.